SimonJackson24/AMSLPR/packages/models/README.md

 # Pre-packaged Hailo Models

-This directory contains pre-packaged Hailo models for license plate recognition with the AMSLPR system.
+This directory contains pre-packaged Hailo models for license plate recognition with the VisiGate system.

 ## Included Models